Investment advice approach at your KBC Brussels Insurance agent (savings and investment-type insurance)

 Introduction

-In this information document, we offer you an overview of how the investment advice provided by your KBC Brussels Insurance agent meets the IDD rules, what that means to you as a client and precisely what you can expect from your KBC Brussels Insurance agent and when.
+In this information document, we offer you an overview of how the advice provided on savings-linked and investment-type insurance products by your KBC Brussels Insurance agent meets the insurance distribution directive, what that means to you as a customer, and precisely what you can expect from your KBC Brussels Insurance agent and when.

 Contents

-• What products can your KBC Brussels Insurance agent advise on?
+- Which savings-linked and investment-type insurance products may your KBC Brussels Insurance agent provide advice on?

-• How does your KBC Brussels Insurance agent integrate sustainability risks in the investment advice?
+- How does your KBC Brussels Insurance agent assess your sustainability preferences and how do they integrate sustainability risks into the investment advice?

 For which types of investment product can you go to your KBC Brussels Insurance agent for advice?

-Your KBC Brussels Insurance agent advises on savings and investment products offered by KBC Brussels Insurance.
-The big advantage of this approach is that your KBC Brussels Insurance agent only advises on products he or she knows well.
-More specifically, you can turn to your KBC Brussels Insurance agent for unit-linked life insurance (Class 23) and guaranteed-interest life insurance (Class 21) products.
+Your KBC Brussels Insurance agent, as a tied agent of KBC Brussels Insurance, only provides advice on savings and investment products offered by KBC Brussels Insurance.
+The main benefit of this approach is that they only provide advice on products they know well.
+More specifically, you can turn to your KBC Brussels Insurance agent for unit-linked life insurance (class 23) and guaranteed-interest life insurance (class 21) products.

 What data does your KBC Brussels Insurance agent use when providing advice with regard to savings-linked and investment-type insurance products?